 After checking in quickly at my Scottsdale hotel this morning, I drove to Surprise to attend a 12:35 PM ballgame.
-I arrived at the ballpark in Surprise about 10 minutes before the first pitch.
+I arrived at Surprise Stadium about 10 minutes before the first pitch.

 The Surprise Saguaros are 1 of 6 teams in the Arizona Fall League, which is a showcase for the top players in minor league baseball.
 All 6 teams in the Arizona Fall League are located in the Phoenix metro area.
 During my week in the Valley of the Sun, I’ll attend 1 game at each of the league’s 6 ballparks.
 This afternoon’s game featured the Mesa Solar Sox and the Surprise Saguaros.
 I’m an Oakland A’s fan, so I was interested in seeing the Mesa team play because the A’s players in this league were assigned to play for Mesa.